 Tempeh can be thinly sliced, cut into blocks or even crumbled to resemble a mince.
 It takes on the flavour of marinades very well, and from then on can be cooked just like meat - it can be fried, steamed, baked, smoked or blackened etc. It’s a very versatile food that adapts well to any kind of cooking.

-Tempeh is most commonly cut it into blocks, soaked in a sweet soy sauce marinade and then fried with some chilli and lemongrass.
-Frying it also allows tempeh to obtain a crisp golden crust while maintaining a soft, yet firm interior.
+Tempeh is most commonly cut it into blocks, soaked in a sweet soy sauce marinade and then fried with some chilli, garlic, ginger and lemongrass.
+Frying it also creates a crisp golden crust around it, while keeping that firm, meaty bite.
 It’s a must-try!

 For further details, cooking instructions can be found on the packaging of all our products.
 If you’re looking for some recipe inspiration, check out the Recipes section of our website or have a look at our Instagram.